 If a doctor doesn’t provide a timely diagnosis, it could lead to a significant worsening of a patient’s condition.
 Here are just a few examples of delayed diagnosis.

-- The doctor failed to refer the patient to a specialist soon enough or failed to order the correct tests.
+- The doctor failed to refer the patient to a specialist soon enough or was unable to order the correct tests.

-- The medical professional failed to take action when noticing symptoms or failed to recognize those symptoms.
+- The medical professional failed to take action when noticing symptoms or was unable to recognize those symptoms.

 - The doctor misinterpreted test results or failed to read them correctly.